This post may contain affiliate links. For more information, please see my full disclosure policy.

-When it comes to making fun crafts with the kiddos, Valentine’s Day is one of my absolute favorite holidays!
+When it comes to making fun crafts with the kids, Valentine’s Day is one of my absolute favorite holidays!

 Since I currently have a 3 year old little boy that is obsessed with all things insect related, we had to make sure we included them in our first love themed craft of the season.
 And in that, we definitely succeeded!